xyugroup/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 layout: 'layouts/doc-post.njk'
 title: 'FLEDGE API'
 subhead: >
-  FLEDGE is a Privacy Sandbox proposal to serve remarketing and custom audience use cases, designed so it cannot be used by third parties to track user browsing behavior across sites.
+  A Privacy Sandbox proposal to serve remarketing and custom audience use cases, designed so it cannot be used by third parties to track user browsing behavior across sites.
 description: >
-  FLEDGE is a Privacy Sandbox proposal to serve remarketing and custom audience use cases, designed so it cannot be used by third parties to track user browsing behavior across sites.
-The API enables on-device auctions by the browser, to choose relevant ads from websites the user has previously visited.
+  On-device ad auctions performed in the browser.
+Choose relevant ads from previously visited websites, without third-party tracking across sites.
 date: 2022-01-27
-updated: 2022-05-03
+updated: 2022-05-17
 authors:
   - samdutton
 ---